 Don’t be surprised if your rigging team insists on cables and harnesses that they supply.
 It’s pretty unavoidable and you will be charged for these additional supplies.
 Their reasoning is sound.
 The convention facility will usually have strict codes requiring certain tensile strength of the cables and harnesses being used to hang things in the air.
 Even though you may have an engineering stamp stating this, they are ultimately the ones responsible should a cable or harness fail.
 There are additional factors that add to rigging costs.

 Some projects require more than one condor lift and operator.
 Some venues have more ceiling obstacles or fewer connecting points designed into the building.
 These factors can significantly add to the rigging time and cable and harness costs.

 We find its best to work with your sign or truss provider to minimize the required hang points.
 A better quality hanging sign can help accomplish this.
 We often see cheaper import signs require many hang points to hold the signs shape.
 Even for well made signs, at some point larger signs will require more lifts, more crew and more time to install.

 Don’t be reluctant to call the show and talk with someone in rigging.
 Email drawings, have them review your booth design and assess your rigging needs.
 They know the building facilities and their capabilities.
 A little pre-planning will go a long way to streamlining the rigging install.

-Trade Show Rigging costs are directly related to the time and number of workers required to assemble and suspend your hanging sign or truss structure.
+Your Trade Show Rigging costs are directly related to the time and number of workers required to assemble and suspend your hanging sign or truss structure.
 Most shows will provide a rigging crew to accomplish this task.
-Where possible, Riggers will use guide ropes from the ground to assist the aerial team in getting your sign or truss structure to the right height and location within your booth space.
+Where possible, riggers will use guide ropes from the ground to assist the aerial team in getting your sign or truss structure to the right height and location within your booth space.